jtaccinelli/bfreeman/src/content/samples/lpe.md

 ---
-title: East 63
+title: Locality Energy (LPE)
+purpose: Written for an electricity company to help simplfy the complicated legal jargon.

-where: Melbourne
+where: Brisbane
-type: Advertising Copy
+type: Website Copy
-area: Real Estate
+area: Energy Providers
-purpose: Written to help pitch East 63; a high end residential building in Melbourne CBD
-handle: east-63
 ---

 # Electricity Lingo: The Lowdown